 Welcome!
 Bienvenue!
 Mirësevini!

-My dissertation project examines the determinants of within and across country variation in patterns of electoral tolerance of political graft in developing democracies.
+My manuscript examines impediments to democratization by focusing on the determinants of within and across country variation in patterns of electoral tolerance of political graft in developing democracies.
 With a specific focus on the post-socialist democracies of Eastern Europe and the Balkan region, I engage in a combination of methodological approaches to systematically assess the link between party strategies and voters’ electoral tolerance of non-democratic conduct by parties and elected representatives.
-Ultimately, I analyse how this dynamic shapes policy formation and overall democratic consolidation in transitioning societies.
+Ultimately, I analyze how these dynamics shape policy formation and overall democratic consolidation in transitioning societies.

-Prior to my doctoral education, I acquired a B.A (with high distinction) and an M.A. in Political Science from the University of Michigan.
+Prior to my doctoral education, I acquired an A.S. (with high distinction) in Computer Science & Engineering, a B.A (with high distinction) and an M.A. in Political Science from the University of Michigan.